SrdjanVezmar/100-days-of-code/log.md

 **Todays Progress**: Finally,after a while I decided to give it a go to the freeCodeCamp.
 Time to get serius with this.
 Today I am starting from basics and gonna chase Responsive Web Design Certification (300 hours).
 While I'm doing challenge will try i do projects all the way.

-**Todays Topics**: Basic HTML and HTML5 , Basic CSS, Applied Visual Design, Applied Accessibility & Responsive Web Design Principles
+**Todays Topics**: Basic HTML and HTML5 , Basic CSS, Applied Visual Design, Applied Accessibility & Responsive Web Design Principles.
+**Link to work:** [Disappearing Headline](https://codepen.io/Srcko85/pen/bxaGqz) As i said started with basics .
+Simple and clean CSS3 animation & animation delay.